 Here we attend to narrative research in education rather than only focusing on narrative research embedded in institutions of schooling.
-Doing this acknowledges that life’s experiences may be educational whether they occur inside or outside of, and perhaps at times in spite of the institutions of schooling.
+Doing this acknowledges that life’s experiences may be educational, whether they occur inside or outside of, and perhaps at times in spite of, the institutions of schooling.
 For us education occurs in community, peer group, and family, as well as in vast geographic places and with diverse people.
 This way of thinking speaks to our understanding of education as reflective of intergenerational linkages and inclusive of anticipated future events, places, and contexts.
 Education attends carefully to the larger social, cultural, linguistic, familial, and institutional narratives in which schooling also occurs.
-While there is debate about the ways to engage in narrative research, researchers do agree that narrative research is the study of experience.
-For narrative inquirers experience is the stories that people live and tell over time, in different places and in diverse and unfolding relationships.
-Informed by Dewey 1938, Connelly and Clandinin 1990 noted that experience is understood as narrative phenomena.
-Bruner 1987 furthers our understanding by differentiating between narrative and paradigmatic knowing and in this points out fundamental differences from other research methodologies and ways to understand life.
-Polkinghorne 1988 added a more nuanced understanding of analytic processes and emphasized the importance of looking at the complexity and wholeness of a life.
-Since that time scholarly works such as Rosiek 2013 and Clandinin 2007 have articulated the strong link to pragmatist traditions, and have situated narrative traditions more clearly in epistemological and ontological ways.
-Concepts of relational ethics were first made central in Clandinin and Connelly 2000, while Morris 2002 has differentiated thinking with from about stories as a central aspect.
+While debate is ongoing about the ways to engage in narrative research, researchers do agree that narrative research is the study of experience.
+For narrative inquirers, experience is the stories that people live and tell over time, in different places, and in diverse and unfolding relationships.
+Informed by Dewey 1938, Connelly and Clandinin 1990 notes that experience is understood as narrative phenomena.
+Bruner 1987 furthers our understanding by differentiating between narrative and paradigmatic knowing and, in this, points out fundamental differences from other research methodologies and ways to understand life.
+Polkinghorne 1988 adds a more nuanced understanding of analytic processes and emphasizes the importance of looking at the complexity and wholeness of a life.
+Since that time, scholarly works, such as Rosiek 2013 and Clandinin 2007, have articulated the strong link to pragmatist traditions, and they have situated narrative traditions more clearly in epistemological and ontological ways.
+Concepts of relational ethics were first made central in Clandinin and Connelly 2000, and they were developed further in Clandinin, et al. 2018, while Morris 2002 has differentiated thinking with from about stories as a central aspect.

 Bruner, J. 1987.
 Life as narrative.
 Social Research 54.1: 11–32.